 Chemical Inventory - to remain compliant with State and Federal regulations, a yearly inventory of chemicals shall be performed by each discipline.
-Yearly chemical inventories conducted by each discipline will be submitted to the Safety Coordinator and records retained.
+Yearly chemical inventories conducted by each discipline will be submitted to the Safety Coordinator and these record are retained in the SharePoint Safety and Facilities Library.